RaumZeit/LinuxOnAcerCB5-311/README.md

 ChromeOS kernel can still be used to boot the ArchLinuxARM system, which helps a lot for an initial setup.
-To solve the problem with the missing kernel configs I prepared a dedicated linux kernel package for this device, which can be found in core/linux-nyan of the acer_cb_tegrak1 branch of my alarm PKGBUILDs fork:
+To solve the problem with the missing kernel configs I prepared a dedicated linux kernel package for this device, which can be found in core/linux-nyan of the master branch of my alarm PKGBUILDs fork:

 https://github.com/RaumZeit/PKGBUILDs/tree/master/core/linux-nyan